 There will always be someone questioning your choices (most parents are familiar with the experience).
 What really matters in the end is whether the choices you make reflect your values and support your efforts.

 "Often, criticism comes from a place of insecurity.
 Rejecting the status quo and trying to make changes feels to some as though you are rejecting them.
 But it's not.
-The choices you make, you are making for your own well-being and it's critical to remember that," says Mirgain.
+The choices you make, you are making for your own well-being and it's critical to remember that," said Mirgain.

 She recommends creating a list of all the things that make you feel good about yourself.
 If you're trying to make changes in your life, the list can help remind you of why you're worthy of the changes you're trying to make.
 This is especially helpful to keep yourself on track when you don't get the support you need from others.